JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “And I commit both those enormities, ma’am.
-I judge the Sergeant to have been utterly wrong; and I offer the opinion that, if he had known Rachel’s character as I know it, he would have suspected everybody in the house but HER.
+I judge the Sergeant to have been utterly wrong; and I offer the opinion that, if he had known Rachel’s character as I know it, he would have suspected everybody in the house but _Her_.
 I admit that she has her faults–she is secret, and self-willed; odd and wild, and unlike other girls of her age.
 But true as steel, and high-minded and generous to a fault.
 If the plainest evidence in the world pointed one way, and if nothing but Rachel’s word